xeviknal/aidl-2021-wo-rl/README.md

 ## Proximal Policy Optimization (PPO)

-The final method we implemented is Proximal Policy Optimization, a much more complex algorithm than the previous 2 while at the same time being a simplification of other even more complex methods.
+The final method we implemented is Proximal Policy Optimization, a much more complex algorithm than the previous 2 while at the same time being a simplification of other even more complex methods such as Trust Region Policy Optimization.

-PPO tries to solve the 2 shortcomings of REINFORCE by allowing us to update the policy network multiple times in a single lap attempt as well as controlling the updates by comparing the results between the original and the updated policies with the purpose of both improving training rate and avoiding high variance and noise.
+PPO tries to solve the 2 shortcomings of REINFORCE by allowing us to update the policy network multiple times in a single lap attempt as well as controlling the updates by comparing the results between the original and the updated policies with the purpose of both improving training speed and avoiding high variance and noise.

 The formula for updating the policy parameters is much more elaborate: